ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/structure/README.md

 #### Code coverage

-To run code coverage using the `coverage` Python package with `pytest`, execute the following command:
+To run code coverage using the `coverage` Python package with `pytest`, enter the following command:

 ```shell